TD-Dan/Sunwai/Sunwai full dictionary.baked.md

 ## Origin

-*   **Penetoki**: Compound of **ki** (Communication, Expression, Signal, Message, Transmission) + **pu** (Form, Structure, Arrangement, Organization).
+*   **Sunwai**: Compound of **ki** (Communication, Expression, Signal, Message, Transmission) + **pu** (Form, Structure, Arrangement, Organization).
 It signifies a "Communication Form" or "Representational Structure," highlighting the primary function of symbols and characters in conveying meaning or data.

 ## Proverbs